icerpc/icerpc-docs/pages/icerpc/dispatch/middleware.md

 ---
 title: Middleware
-description: Learn how to write a middleware.
+description: Understand how to install and write a middleware.
 ---

 ## Intercepting incoming requests

+A middleware is a piece of code that intercepts an incoming request before this request reaches the target service.
+The same code also intercepts the outgoing response provided by the service before it's sent back to the caller.

-A middleware is a [dispatcher](dispatch-pipeline#the-dispatcher-abstraction) that holds another dispatcher ("next") and calls `dispatch` on this next dispatcher as part of the implementation of its own `dispatch` method.
-The next dispatcher can be another middleware, a service, a router, or some other kind of dispatcher, it doesn't matter.
+At a more technical level, a middleware is a [dispatcher](dispatch-pipeline#the-dispatcher-abstraction) that holds another dispatcher ("next") and calls `dispatch` on this next dispatcher as part of the implementation of its own `dispatch` method.
+The next dispatcher can be another middleware, a service, a router, or some other kind of dispatcher;
+as far as the middleware is concerned, it's just another dispatcher.

 A middleware can include logic before calling `dispatch` on the next dispatcher (before the request is processed) and after calling `dispatch` on the next dispatcher (after it receives the response).
-A middleware can also short-circuit the dispatch pipeline by throwing an exception or returning a cached response.
+A middleware can also short-circuit the dispatch pipeline by returning a cached response or by returning an error (a response with a status code other than `Ok`).

 For example, a simple C# middleware could look like: